logo

 “They are doing the exact things that are required to get Transport Canada to designate the tracks as higher speeds,” the source said.

-However, CN media spokesperson Ashley Michnowski said the work currently underway does not not include CTC integration.
+However, CN media spokesperson Ashley Michnowski said the work currently underway does not include CTC integration.

 “The work in the yard is driven by operational efficiency,” she said.
 “This work is distinct from CTC and at this time there is not CTC work planned as Jasper remains an active yard.”

-Yards do not have CTC, but how long CN will keep the Jasper Yard around is anyone’s guess.
+Yards are not under Centralized Traffic Control, but how long CN will keep the Jasper Yard around is anyone’s guess.
 Last fall, CN announced that the company is relocating its Jasper crew change terminal 100 kms east to Dalehurst, outside of Hinton.
 That move, which union leaders have said will “gut the town” and which has been the subject of much discussion at local stakeholder meetings, has not happened yet.
 CN would not comment on timelines.

 “We will be declining to comment at this time,” a spokesperson told The Jasper Local in June.